Harvard Waitlist: Stats & How to Get Off

 How Many People Does Harvard Waitlist?

-You might be wondering how many people does Harvard waitlist.
+You might wonder how many people are on Harvard's waitlist.
 Like most Ivy League schools, Harvard's admissions process is highly competitive, and they receive many applications each year.

-However, the number of applicants waitlisted can vary from year to year, as it depends on various factors such as the number of applications received, the quality of applicants, and the capacity of the incoming class.
+However, the number of applicants waitlisted can vary from year to year, depending on various factors such as the number of applications received, the quality of applicants, and the capacity of the incoming class.

-Unfortunately, how many people are on the Harvard waitlist is not public knowledge.
-Due to the competitive nature of Harvard, and the published numbers from similar schools, Harvard's waitlist is roughly 1000 to 2000 people.
+Unfortunately, the number of people on the Harvard waitlist is not public knowledge.
+Due to Harvard's competitive nature and the published numbers from similar schools, Harvard's waitlist is roughly 1000 to 2000 people.
 For the 2026 class, we know that Harvard accepted 36 students from the waitlist.

 What to Do If You Are Waitlisted By Harvard